Uber: Account sharing / someone else on your account deactivation appeal

 What this deactivation means

 Uber believes another person drove or delivered on your profile.
 That breaks background-check integrity, so it's treated as a safety violation and leans permanent.
-False flags happen: a new phone, a household member's rider account, a sold car, or a duplicate-account heuristic.
+False flags happen: a new phone, a household member's rider account, a sold car, or the system wrongly thinking you have two accounts.

 Where and when to appeal